PhucXDoan/pxd/README.md

 One of the superpowers of the meta-preprocessor is its concept of *dependencies*.
-Taking the same example above, we can have one meta-directive export the value of `NAMES` and `C` and another that's importing them.
+Taking the same example above, we can have one meta-directive export the value of `NAMES` and `C` and another meta-directive to import them.
-Variables that are exported out of the meta-directive are listed to the left of the `:`, while variables that are imported into the meta-directive are listed to the right of the `:`.
-Thus, the following snippet would produce the sample output for `example.meta`.
+The following snippet would produce the sample output for `example.meta`.

 ```c
 /* #meta NAMES, C :